tony-kuo/eagle/README.md

 **-v --var**  [FILE] EAGLE output file, containing variant likelihoods

-**-a --bam**  [FILE] BAM alignment data file to be processed, reference coordinated sorted with index
+**-a --bam**  [FILE] BAM alignment data file to be processed and whose reads are to be classified, reference coordinated sorted with index

 **-o --out**  [String] Output file name prefix